HessamCheraghi/resume/README.md

 # Hessam A. Cheraghi

-Passionate Front-End Engineer with 2 years of experience building user-friendly interfaces and scalable applications.
-Proven ability to collaborate, solve problems, and deliver high-quality code.
-Seeking a challenging role to contribute to an innovative team.
+As a Front-End Engineer with 2+ years of experience, I specialize in creating responsive websites and applications with a focus on user experience and design.
+Leveraging Typescript,Next.js and React, I blend technical skill with creativity to deliver intuitive solutions.
+My collaborative approach and problem-solving skills enable me to contribute effectively to team projects.

 ## Contact Details